 You might have seen on certain websites that for registering, you will have to enter a password that matches the criterion set by the website (for example a password should be minimum 8 characters long, should contain lower and upper case letters etc).
-You can implement this feature in Windows 8 and Windows 7 as well, using either Local Security Policy for Windows 7 Professional or Ultimate users or using an elevated command prompt for users with other Windows 10 / 8 / 7 editions.
+You can implement this feature in Windows 10/8/7 as well, using either Local Security Policy for Windows or using an elevated command prompt for users with other Windows 10/8/7 editions.

 Change Windows Password Policy

 Type Local Security Policy in the start menu search and press Enter.
 The LSP window will open.
 Now from the left pane, choose Password Policy from under Account Policies.
 Now on the right side six options will be listed.